FarrandTom/katacoda-scenarios/dataiku-deployment/step-loading-model.md

-# Learn how to download the Dataiku artefact
+# Downloading the Dataiku artefact

 In this tutorial you will be developing a Seldon model server for a Dataiku saved PMML model.
 Not only that, but your final Seldon server will also be totally resuable- allowing you to apply it to any other Dataiku PMML models!

 In this step of the tutorial you will work on developing the Python code to download the model from a storage bucket and load it into memory.

+## Setting up the Code

 Start by creating a new Python file titled `RandomForest.py`: